-Consider the consumers who walk through your doors.
+Consider the consumers who you currently do business with.
 Are they primarily male or female, or is your client base a healthy mix of both?
 Are they teenagers or children?
 Vehicle owners?
-First time homebuyers?
+First-time homebuyers?

 Think about how your business is serving your existing clientele.
 It helps, too, to consider comments you’ve received from those customers.
 What do they like about your business?
 What improvements could be made?

 Imagine for a moment that you own an engraving shop in the downtown district of a small city.
 Your existing customers may include small companies who want custom gifts for employees, or maybe you serve the occasional customer seeking a wedding gift.